Daniel-KM/Omeka-S-module-GuestApi/README.md

 > __New versions of this module and support for Omeka S version 3.0 and above
 > are available on [GitLab], which seems to respect users and privacy better.__

-> __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__

 [Guest Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest] by an api, in particular to register and to update its own profile.